Chapter 9 - Living Under the Hollywood Sign

 One other thing I got started at TWI in the middle of all this was an Internet chat program called “The Palace”.

 After getting everything sorted out with our games, I began looking at the Internet.
 It had arrived in the consumer world in 1995.
 Although its bandwidth was very limited it was a different animal from all the other new technologies.
 I had seen this programmer playing with a graphic chat program.
-I asked what it was and he said that it was someting he was playing around with on his own, but no one was interested.
+I asked what it was and he said that it was something he was tinkering with on his own, but no one was interested.
 I sat down and said show me.
-He explained the program allowed you to build your own graphic “Palace” on your laptop and then hook it up through the fledging Internet to other people’s Palaces.
+He explained the program allowed you to build your own graphic “Palace” on your laptop and then hook it up through the fledgling Internet to other people’s Palaces on their laptops.
 You were represented by a cute little Pac Man like icons and you talked to other people in text cartoon bubbles by typing.
 Because there was not that much data being passed over the Internet, it ran fairly smoothly on low bandwidth.

 I immediately pulled him out of the back room and built a production group around him.
 That summer I ended up in Time Warner's New York corporate board room demonstrating it to the big wigs.
 To give you an idea of how early it was in the Internet coming on line, they looked at the graphic palace on their big screen in New York and asked who all the characters were.
-They were actually staff back in Burbank.
-They were live and one of them said “who are you calling characters.”
+They were actually staff back in Burbank who were "live".
+One of them said “who are you calling characters.”
 The New York folks were impressed yet probably still didn’t get the importance of it as the time, but we were on the cutting edge of this new emergence that would change the world.

 Endorfun had its press review about two months later in September.
+We did a big "rock and roll" launch at a hot spot in San Francisco.
+All the press came including Rolling Stone that was starting to pay attention to the game biz.
 I knew the subliminal messages were going to be an issue.
 The FCC had banned them from all advertising and even though they were positive affirmations they had a mixed reputation.

 Ralph and I discussed it, and we thought as long as we published the affirmations in the instruction manual and you had the option to turn them off, we would be okay.
 We also knew someone in the press, maybe one of our friends, would try to make a thing of it.
 We waited as the previews came out.
-The day came when I opened the LA Times and on the front page of the entertainment section was this big expose on Endorfun accusing us of hiding the subliminal messaging.
+The day came when I opened the LA Times and on the front page of the entertainment section was this big expose on Endorfun... accusing us of hiding the subliminal messaging and corrupting kids.

-It had been written by a woman that had really befriended us, but that was Hollywood.
-It went around the world.
+The LA Times hit piece had been written by a woman that had really befriended us, but that was Hollywood.
+The storywent around the world.
 If you can believe this, the British Parliament took it up in discussion.
 We called a press conference and when asked if we were polluting the minds of children, we explained that you could turn off the sumliminal tracks and there was a list of them in the manual.
 Who could argue with the statement… “Feel better.”
 The pushback evaporated and we got ready for the launch of our first big product.

 Innocent or Guilty

 It was October and the OJ trial was coming to a head.
 As I walked into the office that morning, I noticed the guy from Warner’s Music was in the board room unannounced.
-I had the LA Times under my arm.
-I walked in and he closed the door.
-He proceeded to tell me and Ralph that they had consolidated all the interactive entertainment groups into Warner’s Music and our projects were being given to a friend of his that had not produced much of anything.
+I had the LA Times under my arm with the big Endorfun piece.
+Ralph and I walked in and he closed the door.
+He proceeded to tell us that they were consolidating all the Time Warner interactive entertainment groups into Warner’s Music and our projects were being given to a friend of his that had not produced much of anything.
 This guy just wanted control at Warner’s Music and I guess he thought we would be a problem.
+This was the guy that we had been through months of poking our financials etc. We had really streamlined the group with a somewhat smaller staff and we had been promised we were good.
+Not so much apparently.

-There was a lot to unwind before the changes would take place.
-I was able to separate the Palace out to its own group, because Warner’s Music was too stupid to want it.
-Of our projects in production they eventually released most of them to success.
+There was a lot to unwind at Time Warner before the changes would take place.
+I was able to separate The Palace out to its own separate group, because Warner’s Music was too stupid to want it.
+Of our projects in production they eventually successfully released most of them.
 I had a contract for three years (at least I had figured that out) and they paid off the remainder of last year in full.
 They also settled with David Todd at Mass Media so, we were both sitting on some cash.
-It had been a crazy two years and I went home to the house under the Hollywood sign and sat in the hot tub wondering if I just should take some time off.
+It had been a crazy two years.
+I went home to my house under the Hollywood sign and sat in the hot tub wondering if I just should take some time off.
 That wouldn’t happen of course as I got restless.
 The Mouse would come calling two months later.

 Down the Rabbit Hole (Cracked Open)